reema0814/MLOpsTemplate/src/workshop/documents/part_2.md

       ```bash
         az ml online-deployment create --file core/scoring/deployment.yml
       ```
+      >Note: Copy the **Endpoint Name** that is generated as the output of this command and save it in notpad as it will be used in next command.
    > - Test the deployed service with mock-up data from scoring_test_request.json
+   >
+   > Action Items: Run the following code snippet and replace YOUR_ENDPOINT_NAME with **Endpoint Name** that you saved in previous step.
       ```bash
         az ml online-endpoint invoke -n YOUR_ENDPOINT_NAME --deployment green --request-file core/scoring/scoring_test_request.json
       ```